NetCIL Installation

 Server.accdb”.
 You can of course install a file server on any drive and in any

-directory, as long as the appropriate permissions are granted to users as
+directory, as long as the appropriate permissions are

-explained below.
-If you change any of the default locations, NetCIL
+granted to users as explained below.
+If you change any of the default

-applications will display a file open dialog box when first run, asking for the
+locations, NetCIL applications will display a file open dialog box when first

-location of the file server.
-Once identified, the path information will be
+run, asking for the location of the file server.
+Once identified, the path

-moved, you won’t need to specify the file server path on a given system more
+file server is moved, you won’t need to specify the

-than once.
-The following steps assume the use of all default path names; Modify
+the use of all default path names; Modify them as you see fit.

-For proper file management, it’s recommended that you disable
+For proper file management, it’s

-the option to hide file extensions for known file types as indicated below
+recommended that you disable the option to hide file extensions for known file

-(View… Options… Change folder and search options).
-When there is an open connection to an Access
+options).
+When there is an open

-database, (“.accdb” file extension) an accompanying
+connection to an Access database, (“.accdb” file extension) an accompanying

-record-locking file (“.laccdb” extension) is created,
+record-locking file (“.laccdb” extension) is created, and it’s

-and it’s helpful to be able to distinguish between the two.
+helpful to be able to distinguish between the two.
 The presence of the

 record-locking file indicates that there is an open database connection.
-In
+In order to perform file server maintenance, all connections

 The next